sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 In the case of __**block devices**__, communication between the user-space and the block device driver is mediated by the __**file management**__ subsystem and the block device subsystem.

+You can know the character and block device drivers in a system with the command `cat /proc/devices`.

 ### Character Device Driver